 Travel is but one of the few expenses that will make you both richer and poorer at the same time.
+Right?
 But what if I told you there was a way to avoid the dreaded post-trip bank statement?
-Paris, unlike other European capitals, there actually are a vast quantity of free things to do in Paris that will both delight your senses and spare your bank account from a mild heart attack.
+Unlike other European capitals, there actually are a vast quantity of free things to do in Paris.
+In fact, the City of Lights is actually fairly easy to visit on a budget.

 Jardin du Luxembourg

 The gardens were created by regent Queen Marie de Médici in 1612 to complement her newly-built residence Palais du Luxembourg.
 They are inspired by the widow’s Italian roots with lavish tree-lined promenades, lush flowerbeds and intricate fountains.
 It’s also one of the best places to enjoy an al fresco breakfast or lunch, procured at one of the many local bakeries.

 Oh and you know, that stunning building you see in the distance?
 Palais du Luxembourg has been the seat of the French Senate since 1958.

 Obviously, the cathedral is closed until further notice (with scheduled reopening in time for the 2024 Olympics) due to the tragic fire that broke out in 2019.
 But you can still enjoy Notre-Dame’s stunning facade!

 The large medieval Catholic cathedral is often said to be the finest example of French Gothic architecture.
 As such, it requires very little presentation as one of Paris’ top attractions!
 Firstly, this is where Napoleon I was crowned.
 Secondly, where Joan of Arc was canonised.
 And thirdly, where Mary, Queen of Scots married Francis II of France.

 The inner courtyard is flanked by lavish French gardens, the iconic striped Colonnes de Buren and a grand palace.
 It was built for Cardinal de Richelieu, King Louis XIII’s chief minister and powerful bishop; he is often considered to be the father of the modern French society.